stealthBS/demo1-repo/Pending.md

 ### ToDo || And to do regularly :

-- At Early Morning : prepare for your Afternoon food storing plan. & .Wash remainings. . . .
-- Washings after medical clothes : wiat for exam, checkUPs, SIM photo, etc.
-- ChatGPT : i want to a bluelight glass for my eyes. ((**check all grocery apps for it - and ask to chatgpt for quality check**)).
-Login to [Lenskart](https://www.lenskart.com/shortlist), then check already added to cart the best one glass for me.
-But wait for [Coupon](https://www.lenskart.com/super250) or festival time discount/offer or Check from Youtube referral-coupon for this.
-- earplug silent : [McLaren F1 Team x Loop Switch 2](https://loopearplugs.in/products/mclaren-f1-team-x-loop-switch-2?variant=46565927715054) <<**check reviewed**>> or do <<or do **DIY** silent earplug>>
-- remove all f*k bookmarks from the PC browser
 - Portable SSD
 - check '3D Objects' PDFs in PC.
 - Dhurav rathee collection in PC watching